-Details of director tenure and director attendance at Board and Board committee meetings held during the reporting period are provided on page 32 of the Directors' Report in the 2017 Annual Report.
+Details of director tenure and director attendance at Board and Board committee meetings held during the reporting period are provided on pages 34, 35 and 38 of the Directors' Report in the 2018 Annual Report.

 BOARD RESPONSIBILITIES

 The Board is accountable to shareholders for Woolworths Group's performance.
 The Board's responsibilities include: